datafund/df-fds-consent-manager/README.md

 # fds-consent-manager

 Send your consents securely to other FDS users

-Consent manager with FDS.js
+Consent manager with pure awesomenes of FDS.js

 ## Installation

 1. clone the FDS.js repo
-2. change directory to the FDS repo
+2. change directory to the FDS repo (MULTIBOX branch)
 3. run `npm link` in this directory, you should have output similar to...
 `/Users/user/.nvm/versions/node/v8.11.2/lib/node_modules/fds -> /Users/user/Code/df/FDS`
 4. clone this repo and cd into it